 - Autoantibodies - anti-nuclear antibody (ANA) and anti-cyclic citrullinated peptide (anti-CCP) antibody.

 - Ultrasound scans of the shoulders and/or hips are sometimes used if the diagnosis is unclear.
 Typical findings on ultrasound include subdeltoid bursitis and biceps tendon tenosynovitis and, less frequently, synovitis of the glenohumeral joint or trochanteric bursitis.

 Consider GCA in all people with PMR.
 Symptoms of GCA include new headache, jaw claudication (jaw muscle pain on chewing) and visual disturbance.
 On examination, the temporal artery may be abnormal to palpation; biopsy of this artery usually yields characteristic findings of vascular inflammation.
 Such a biopsy should be considered in any patient with polymyalgic symptoms and new headache.

-There may be some overlap with rheumatoid arthritis (RA), and some people with PMR are subsequently diagnosed with RA.
+There may be some overlap with RA, and some people with PMR are subsequently diagnosed with RA.
 The presence of anti-CCP antibodies may alert the clinician to a diagnosis of early RA.